 Yes, it’s Krabi time!
 This beautiful Thai province has so much to offer: from idyllic islands to spectacular limestone cliffs, Krabi has it all.
 Krabi has truly stolen our hearts – and we find ourselves coming back again and again.
-Which is why we put together this top 10 list of all of our personal favorite places, experiences and sights in Krabi.
+Which is why we put together this top 10 list of all of our personal favorite places, experiences, and sights in Krabi.
 Let’s go!

 1. Be a beach bum at Railay Beach

 Yes!
 When you’re in Krabi you simply MUST visit the famous Railay peninsula, which has some of the most beautiful beaches in the WORLD.
-Towering limestone cliffs arise from the clear sea water – which puts Krabi’s pure beauty on full display.
+Towering limestone cliffs rise from the clear sea water – which puts Krabi’s pure beauty on full display.
 THIS is what the province of Krabi is known for, and THIS is why you have to visit Railay Beach.

 (Apologies for the caps, we’re just THAT excited)Photo credit: Connie & Gemma Amor

 For the adventurers amongst us, the climb of the ‘Hang Nak Mountain’ is a must.
 A two-hour jungle path brings you to Krabi’s most beautiful viewpoint: Khao Ngon Nak.
 The climb is challenging, but the reward is worth it.
 Get an early start and pack sturdy hiking boots, snacks, plenty of water and your camera – and you’re all set for the most beautiful view ever!